 Information is available here on registering for an examination.

-The registration fee for each examination is $150.00 with payment required at the time of registration via Visa, MasterCard or Interac® Online.
+The registration fee for each examination is $150.00 with payment required at the time of registration via Visa, Mastercard, Visa Debit, or Debit Mastercard.
 Registration for an examination must be made at least three weeks (21 days) in advance of the examination date.

 A cancellation/refund of an Ontario Building Code examination must be requested at least 22 days in advance of the scheduled examination date.
-A $50.00 administrative fee will apply.
+A $50.00 administrative fee will apply per examination.
 No refunds, cancellations or changes will be made to examination registrations within 21 days of the scheduled examination date.

 Examination fees may be eligible for the tuition tax credit.
 A receipt to substantiate your eligible examination fees is available upon request.
 Please email us your request and include the following information: